trwiley/trinomial-split/README.md

 # Trinomial Split

--- This will (eventually) be a set of python  classes and functions that takes a Smithsonian Trinomial Number (STN), splits it into its constituent parts, and performs a lookup to see what state and county it is referring to.
+WIP set of python scripts that takes Smithsonian Trinomial site numbers, splits them into their individual elements, and looks up the state and county they are associated with.

--- A small test program will also be written to test out the functions.

--- This project was started mostly because I wanted a venue in which I could learn Python.
+This project was started mostly because I wanted a venue in which I could learn Python.

+##Progress
+* ST Splitting: DONE
+* Lookup state: 75% Need to add in all of the states in the JSON file.
+* Lookup county: 0%
+* File I/O 0%